beamzer/EazyQuiz/README.md

 4. **Start** taking your quiz!

-## :star: Share: Share quizzes directly via URL!
+## :star: Share quizzes directly via URL!

 You can also load quizzes directly from a URL using these formats: